HarrieO/project4/README.md

     The player sees the state of the game and can touch and drag the blocks to make a move.
 Besides the game state the player can also see the moves made thus far.

     During gameplay the player has the options to redo a move or revert to the starting state and if allowed to skip the puzzle.

+    If the amount of moves performed is below the maximum an animation will return the puzzle to its original state.

     After solving a puzzle the player is shown how many moves were made and if this was an optimal solution.